gravitational/teleport/rfd/0144-client-tools-updates.md

 Automatic updates will not be used if `tctl` is connecting to the Auth Service over localhost.

+> [!NOTE]
+> If a user connects to multiple root clusters, each running a different
+> version of Teleport, client tools will attempt to download the differing
+> version of Teleport each time the user performs a `tsh login`.
+>
+> In practice, the number of users impacted by this would be small.
+Customer
+> Cloud tenants would be on the same version and this feature is turned off by
+> default for self-hosted cluster.
+>
+> However, for those people in this situation, the recommendation would be to
+> use self-managed updates.

 ##### Errors and warnings